TJeffrey237/CS386Project/README.md

 # Upkeep #
-Upkeep is a 2D puzzle based house restoration game that involves players solving a series of puzzles in the place of actual renovation tasks in order to repair/clean houses for different owners.
+Upkeep is a 2D pixel art puzzle experience where players take on the role of a house renovator, selecting tasks and solving puzzles to restore a home for various owners.
+As an added aspect, players can also engage in small storylines related to each house that is slowly uncovered throughout the renovating process.
+This game is primarily designed for simplicity in all aspects of gameplay such as puzzle completion, menu navigation, and the art style.

 # Getting Started #
 **Prerequisites**